Waziup/waziup.io-old/content/documentation/4-API/V2/access_control.md

 Permissions can be retrieve using the following command:
 ```
-curl -X GET "https://api.waziup.io/api/v1/auth/permissions" -H "Authorization:Bearer <token>" -H "accept: application/json"
+curl -X GET "https://api.waziup.io/api/v2/auth/permissions/devices" -H "Authorization:Bearer <token>" -H "accept: application/json"
 ```
 This will return the list of all permissions for the owner of the token:
 ```
 [
   {
-    "resource": "PublicSensor",
+    "resource": "PublicDevice",
     "scopes": [
-      "sensors:view"
+      "devices:view"
     ]
   },
   {
-    "resource": "MySensor",
+    "resource": "MyDevice",
     "scopes": [
-      "sensors:delete",
-      "sensors-data:view",
-      "sensors:view",
-      "sensors:update",
-      "sensors-data:create"
+      "devices:delete",
+      "devices-data:view",
+      "devices:view",
+      "devices:update",
+      "devices-data:create"
     ]
   }
 ]
 ```
-In the example above, the user can only view the sensor "PublicSensor".
+In the example above, the user can only view the device "PublicDevice".
-He can do more on the sensor "MySensor".
+He can do more on the device "MyDevice".
-For a sensor, the following access rights are possible:
+For a device, the following access rights are possible:

-- `sensors:view`: the user can view the sensor,
+- `devices:view`: the user can view the sensor,
-- `sensors:update`: the user can update the sensor,
+- `devices:update`: the user can update the sensor,
-- `sensors:delete`: the user can delete the sensor,
+- `devices:delete`: the user can delete the sensor,
-- `sensors-data:view`: the user can view the datapoints from the sensor,
+- `devices-data:view`: the user can view the datapoints from the sensor,
-- `sensors-data:create`: the user can push additional datapoints on the sensor.
+- `devices-data:create`: the user can push additional datapoints on the sensor.

-The access rights to a particular sensor are decided based on the owner, the visibility and the sharing of that sensor.
+The access rights to a particular device are decided based on the owner, the visibility and the sharing of that device.

 Ownership
 ---------

-Has showed above, a sensor can be created using a token from a specific user.
+Has showed above, a device can be created using a token from a specific user.
-This sensor will belong to him.
-The owner of a sensor has full privilege on it.
+This device will belong to him.
+The owner of a device has full privilege on it.
-For instance, only him (and admins) can modify or delete the sensor.
+For instance, only him (and admins) can modify or delete the device.
-If you don't have permission to modify or delete a sensor, you will receive an error "403 Forbidden".
+If you don't have permission to modify or delete a device, you will receive an error "403 Forbidden".

 Visibility
 ----------

-The API include the concept of sensor visibility.
+The API include the concept of device visibility.
 Visibility can be either private or public.
-For instance, a gateway can create private sensors this way:
+For instance, a gateway can create private devices this way:
 ```
-curl -X POST "https://api.waziup.io/api/v1/sensors" -H  "accept:application/json" -H "Authorization:Bearer <token>" -H "Content-Type:application/json" -d ‘{"id":"MySensor", "domain":"waziup", “visibility”:“private”}’
+curl -X POST "https://api.waziup.io/api/v1/devices" -H  "accept:application/json" -H "Authorization:Bearer <token>" -H "Content-Type:application/json" -d ‘{"id":"MyDevice", “visibility”:“private”}’
 ```

-In this example, we create a private sensor called MySensor, under the account of cdupont (the owner of the token).
+In this example, we create a private device called MyDevice, under the account of cdupont (the owner of the token).
-Private sensors can only be seen by its owner.
+Private devices can only be seen by its owner.
-This sensor will appear on the dashboard in the section “My Sensors” when login in with the account of the user “cdupont”.
+This device will appear on the dashboard when login in with the account of the user “cdupont”.
-Public sensors can be seen by everybody in the “Public sensors” section of the dashboard.
-However, public sensors can only be updated or deleted by its owner or an admin.
+Public devices can potentially be seen by everybody in the dashboard.
+However, public devices can only be updated or deleted by its owner or an admin.

-Sharing sensors
+Sharing devices
 ---------------

-Using the dashboard, a user can decide to share a sensor with selected users.
+Using the dashboard, a user can decide to share a device with selected users.
-Sharing sensors can be made in the Profile of the user.
+Sharing devices can be made in the Profile of the user.
-In particular, users can give the following privileges to other users: “sensor:view”, “sensor:update”, “sensor:delete”, “sensor-data:view” and “sensor-data:create”.
+In particular, users can give the following privileges to other users: “device:view”, “device:update”, “device:delete”, “device-data:view” and “device-data:create”.

-Private sensors can be shared with other users.
-For example, you can create a private sensors, and share the privilege “sensor:view” with another user.
-This will allow that user to see your private sensor; however he will still not be able to update or delete it.
+Private devices can be shared with other users.
+For example, you can create a private device, and share the privilege “device:view” with another user.
+This will allow that user to see your private device; however he will still not be able to update or delete it.
-Public sensors can also be shared, in the case you would like to give full privilege to another user (i.e. update or delete the sensor).
+Public devices can also be shared, in the case you would like to give full privilege to another user (i.e. update or delete the device).

 Users
 =====